valencik/mastersAPSC/documents/thesis/thesis.md

 ### Secondary Clustering
 %- Want data with more dimensionality
 The `numEntries` and `numCoauthors` data presented in the heat maps can be improved.
-An author could have published 20 papers in 1995 and 5 papers in 1996, their resulting numYears value for that range would be 2.
+An author could have published 20 papers in 1995 and 5 papers in 1996, their resulting `numYears` value for that range would be 2.
 This has the effect of ignoring how prolific a given author may have been in a certain time.
 We want the author who published 20 papers in 1995 to be measured differently than an author who published once in both 1995 and 1996.

 An improvement is obtained by increasing the dimensionality of the data.
 Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time could be used.
 How many papers did a given author published in the beginning of their career?
 How many papers did the publish at the end of their career, or most recently?
+We will take four measurements for each author regarding their publication history: the number of papers published in the first, second, third, and forth quartile of their careers.

 %- Need authors with many publications
 In order to break up the number of entries over time like this, each author needs to have multiple entries over multiple years.
 Recall their are 41254 authors with only a single publication in the database.
 That is 41254 out of 100147, roughly $40\%$ of the total unique authors.
+Therefore we lose $40\%$ of the authors in the database if we require an author to have published over multiple years.
+In order to have a non zero number of publications in each quartile an author must have a minimum of 4 publications.
+This requirement cuts out $62\%$ of authors.

-%- Demonstrate that removing all single publication authors is not as harmful as it might seem How much of the database is affected if every author who has only published once is removed?
+%- Demonstrate that removing all single publication authors is not as harmful as it might seem How much of the database is affected if every author below a certain publication amount is removed?
 This question can be answered directly with the MongoDB database.
 First every paper is taken and duplicated for every single author in that paper's author list.
 There is now a database object for each author in each paper.
 Each time an author appears their publication count increments.
-Next, each database object that has an author that has a publication count of one is erased.
+Next, each database object that has an author with a publication count below the cutoff is removed.
 Finally the unique remaining papers are the ones that have authors with more than one publication count.
-Table @tbl:papersWithoutNAuthors shows the number of papers that remain once all the authors with a specified publication count are removed.
+Table @tbl:papersWithoutNAuthors[^code-papersWithoutNAuthors] shows the number of papers that remain once all the authors with a specified publication count are removed.
+Note that the starting number is $190654$ not $212835$ as quite a few NSR entries do not have an author field.
+Table @tbl:typesWithoutAuthors shows a break down of the NSR entry types that do not have authors.
+A large percentage of those entries without author fields are reports and conference proceedings[^no-author-jour].

+[^code-papersWithoutNAuthors]: The code to produce the results in Table \ref{tbl:papersWithoutNAuthors} is shown in Appendix Snippet \ref{blk:papersWithoutNAuthors}

+[^no-author-jour]: Of the $5564$ journal articles without an author field, $5489$ were written between 1970 and 1980.

-%- TODO develop a better (continuous) way to calculate these numbers Entry Number Cutoff   Papers Remaining   Difference
+Entry Number Cutoff   Papers Remaining   Difference
 -------------------   ----------------   ----------
 1                     190654